waverlyucc/website/wp-content/plugins/wp-youtube-lyte/readme.txt

 * Widgets are not responsive.
 * if the content div width gets to around 200 pixels, the LYTE UI will become garbled (YouTube requires the minimum embed width to be 200px as well).

-= Can I use WP YouTube Lyte on normal YouTube links? = Yes, starting with version 1.5.0 normal YouTube links are automatically transferred in Lyte embeds as well.
+= Can I use WP YouTube Lyte on normal YouTube links or iframes? = Yes, starting with version 1.5.0 normal YouTube links are automatically transferred in Lyte embeds as well.
 You will automagically also get a (non-Lyte) preview of the video in your visual post edit screen.
+Starting from LYTE 1.7.5 YouTube iframes can be automatically converted as well.

 = What can I do with the API? =
 A whole lot; there are filters to pre-parse the_content, to change settings, to change the CSS, to change the HTML of the LYTE-div, ...
 There are examples for all filters (and one action) in lyte_helper.php_example